Let me introduce you to Canon's ultimate wildlife and big field sports lens for the Canon EOS R-series cameras; the RF 600mm f/4L IS USM Lens.

 At the mount end of the lens, there is little change from the version II lens.
 The AF/PF/MF switch and the focus limiter switch are easy to find and use in this location.
 The focus limiter switch gets a new number reflecting its reduced minimum focus distance.

-On the version III lens, the tripod collar lock knob was given a new texture that is easier to roll between the thumb and finger.
+The tripod collar lock knob got a new texture that is easier to roll between the thumb and finger.
 With the tripod collar shifted back, the main switch bank could be moved rearward for easier access.
 The switches available on the next switch bank have already been discussed, but notice the additional manual focus speed switch gained over the version II lens.

 All of this lens's switches are mostly recessed, with just enough raised surface to be usable with gloves on.
 Note that the IS ON/OFF switch is raised in the center vs. both sides for tactile differentiation.